LunarstarPony/IT-Classs-Boiiiii/Homework/Lunarstar's Tube/readme.md

 ### A, Installing Prerequisites

 1, Install Node.js
-   A, We need to add yum repository by typing 'curl -sL https://rpm.nodesource.com/setup_10.x | sudo bash -'
+   A, We need to add yum repository by typing `curl -sL https://rpm.nodesource.com/setup_10.x | sudo bash -`